ajmesa9891/noise-reducing-aggregator/README.md

 ## brainstorm new features
 1. intake from news sources i read
 2. intake from email subs
+3. remove sponsored content
-3. call ai apis directly to generate categories and summary instead of having to drop it into notebooklm
+4. call ai apis directly to generate categories and summary instead of having to drop it into notebooklm
-4. pull images
+5. pull images
-5. embed tweets into website report instead of notebooklm note
+6. embed tweets into website report instead of notebooklm note

 ## video demo
 none - let me know if you would like one and i may work on it.